luke4051/SQL_Project_Data_Job_Analysis/README.md

     avg_salary DESC
 limit 10
 ```
-Breakdown of skills for top paying skills for Data Anlaysts:
+Breakdown of skills for top paying skills for Data Analysts:
-- **High Demand** for **Big Data** & **ML Skills:** Top salaries are commanded by analysts skilled in big data technologies (PySpark, Couchbase), Machine learning tools (DataRobot, Jupyter), and Python libraries (Pandas, Numpy), reflecting the industry's high valuation of data processsing and predictive modeling capabilities.
+- **High Demand** for **Big Data** & **ML Skills:** Top salaries are commanded by analysts skilled in Big Data technologies (PySpark, Couchbase), Machine learning tools (DataRobot, Jupyter), and Python libraries (Pandas, Numpy), reflecting the industry's high valuation of data processing and predictive modeling capabilities.

 - **Software Development & Deployment Proficiency:** Knowledge in development and deployment tools (GitLab, Kubernetes,Airflow) indicates a valuable crossover between data analysis and engineering, with a premium on skills that facilitate automation and efficient data pipeline management.